Jewish Party (Romania): Revisionist and antifascist turn

 The parliamentary period refined the PER's program, adopted at a general congress in November 1933, into a doctrine.
 It sought to raise awareness among Romanian Jews that they belonged to a larger Jewish people, while at the same time re-affirming their devotion to the country in which they lived.
 The party fought for legal, moral and material rights, with a view toward the spiritual development of the Jewish minority (including state support for primary and professional schools, as well as for Jewish worship).
 Additionally, the PER program noted the need to promote collaboration with the political groups representing Romania's other nationalities.
 Over these years, the PER became more supportive of Revisionist Zionism, its radicalism on this topic being spurred on by the steady growth of antisemitic intolerance in Romania, represented by groups such as the LANC and the Iron Guard.
 Weissman had seconded the Revisionist ideologue Ze'ev Jabotinsky during the elections for the Seventeenth Zionist Congress in June 1931, against Singer, who ran on a Renașterea Noastră list.
 Through the EZNSz/UNET, which continued to exist as a cultural extension, the PER gathered funds for the colonization of destitute Maramureș Jews into Palestine, founding there the settlement Tzur Shalom.
 It also initiated sociological research into the impoverished communities, sponsoring a survey team headed by István Barzilay, and organized a chapter for traders and artisans.

 After the Nazi regime was established in Germany, the PER stood in solidarity with the parties that defended liberal democracy.
 It organized meetings to condemn the antisemitic actions in Germany and the manifestations of extreme-right sentiment then gaining currency in Romanian political life.
-In May 1933, at a time when Romanian territorial integrity was seemingly threatened by Hungarian irredentism, the PER chapter in Bihor, under Ernő Klein, protested alongside groups such as the Romanian National Home, declaring its loyalism.
+In late April 1933, at a time when Romanian territorial integrity was seemingly threatened by Hungarian irredentism, Weissman, delegated by the party leadership as a whole, attended the Romanian patriotic rally at Arenele Romane of Bucharest, and gave a speech; in May, the PER chapter in Bihor, under Ernő Klein, protested alongside groups such as the Romanian National Home, declaring its loyalism.
 The message was also carried on behalf of the PER by A. Rizel, during a loyalist rally in Sulița.
 In August 1933, Weissman spoke in parliament about how the PER was reconciling "objective patriotism" with a "solidarity of the Jews".
 His speech was interrupted by the LANC's A. C. Cuza, but also by the PNȚ's Jewish parliamentarian, Aureliu Weiss—the latter objected to Weissman's cultural separatism.